 Planning application submissions

-MHCLG Digital Planning are developing a set of open, reusable data specifications to underpin planning applications.
-These will make sure the current templates are underpinned by data.
+MHCLG Digital Planning are developing a set of open, reusable data specifications to help standardise the information submitted when a planning application is made.

 Events timeline